 Critique partner and beta reader feedback can be gold, but as editing is a complex task, it can be difficult to decide what exactly you’d like critical readers to comment on, especially in the crucial first chapter.
-Effective reader feedback can help you evaluate how accessible and engaging your character and story world introductions are to unfamiliar readers, how effective/ counterproductive backstory is and to identify if you need to alter the story’s pace so the reader can keep up/ doesn’t get bored.
-The reflective questions in this post will help guide critical reader feedback (and in some cases self-editing), giving you insight into how engaging, well paced and easy or difficult to follow unfamiliar readers found your opening chapter and food for thought on future edits of your story’s opening.
+The reflective questions in this post will help guide critical reader feedback (and in some cases self-editing), giving you insight into how engaging, well paced and easy or difficult to follow unfamiliar readers found your opening chapter.

 Does the story start in the right place?